-In Luke 14:28 Jesus said, “For which of you, desiring to build a tower, does not first sit down and count the cost, whether he has enough to complete it?”
-Jesus wanted to prevent people from starting to follow him and then stopping later.
+Jesus said, “Which of you, desiring to build a tower, does not first sit down and count the cost, whether he has enough to complete it?”
+(Luke 14:28).
+Jesus wanted to prevent people from starting to follow Him and then stopping later.
 Expectations shape experiences.
 When you know the cost involved in following Christ, there’s a better chance of persevering.
-So, he used two illustrations that both involve foresight.
-He wants us to have the foresight to NOT be like the failed tower-builder.
-Instead, he wants us to have the foresight of the king who knows ahead of time not to go to battle, but to seek terms of peace instead.
+So, He used two illustrations that both involve foresight: building a tower and going to war.

 Table of Contents

-- Family Worship Guide for First Sit Down and Count the Cost, So You Don’t Start and Then Stop
+- Jesus Wants Unbelievers to Count the Cost So They Don’t Start and Then Stop

 - Jesus takes the punishment our sins deserve

 - We’re given the very righteousness of Christ